NethermindEth/Forta-Agents/native-ice-phishing/README.md

         - `entityType`: The type of the entity, always set to "Address"
         - `label`: The type of the label, always set to "Victim"
         - `confidence`^: The confidence level of the address being a victim (0-1), always set to 0.5
-- NIP-5
-  - Fired when a contract is deployed with characteristics indicative of a potential native ice phishing attack.
-  - Severity is always set to "Critical"
-  - Type is always set to "Suspicious"
-  - Metadata contains:
-    - `attacker`: The contract creator address
-    - `address`: The created contract address
-    - `anomalyScore`: The anomaly score of the alert
-  - Labels contain:
-    - Label 1:
-      - `entity`: The transaction's hash
-      - `entityType`: The type of the entity, always set to "Transaction"
-      - `label`: The type of the label, always set to "Attack"
-      - `confidence`: The confidence level of the transaction being an attack (0-1), always set to 0.9
-    - Label 2:
-      - `entity`: The contract creator address
-      - `entityType`: The type of the entity, always set to "Address"
-      - `label`: The type of the label, always set to "Attacker"
-      - `confidence`^: The confidence level of the receiver being an attacker (0-1), always set to 0.9

 - NIP-6

   - Fired when there's a withdrawal from the owner of a contract used for a native ice phishing attack.